Reddy729/Reddy729/README.md

 AI & Data Science Student 🚀
 Turning data into insights and building intelligent systems that solve real problems.

+ ###  Personal Statement
+I am an Artificial Intelligence and Data Science student passionate about building intelligent systems that solve real-world problems.
+I enjoy working with Python, Machine Learning, and Deep Learning to transform raw data into meaningful insights and predictive models.
+My interests include NLP, data analytics, and AI-driven automation.
+I am continuously learning new technologies and improving my problem-solving skills to become a skilled AI engineer.
+Open to collaborations, internships, and innovative tech projects that create real impact.
 ### 💻 About Me
 - 🎓 Pursuing Artificial Intelligence & Data Science
 - 🧠 Passionate about Machine Learning, NLP & Deep Learning